ooflet/Mi-Create/README.md

 ### Licensing:
 Mi Face Studio is licensed under the GPL-3 licence.
 [View what you can and can't do](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60)
-Please note that the compiler & decompiler is **NOT** licensed under GPL-3 and is not open source.
+Please note that the compiler & decompiler is made by a third party and is **NOT** open source.

 ### Roadmap: https://trello.com/b/u9NEkmzC/mi-create-roadmap